sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {: .warning }
 For avanced users only.

-The SidecarT board can be configured to use a web server to host both the database and images files.
+The Multi-device can be configured to use a web server to host both the database and images files.
 It's not necessary to have both in the same server.

-1. **URL Configuration**: Point the SidecarT board to your web server's Atari ST database by setting the `FLOPPY_DB_URL` parameter.
+1. **URL Configuration**: Point the Multi-device to your web server's Atari ST database by setting the `FLOPPY_DB_URL` parameter.
 The board expects a folder named `db` and a file for each alphabet letter and number.
 Each of these files in Comma Separated Values (CSV) format contains the list of disk files urls.
 See [Set up your own HTTP server for your Atari ST database](/sidecartridge-multidevice/how_to/#set-up-your-own-http-server-for-your-atari-st-database).

 2. **HTTPS Limitation**:
 {: .warning}
-The SidecarT board currently doesn't support HTTPS.
+The Multi-device currently doesn't support HTTPS.
 Ensure that your server uses HTTP only.
 {: .warning}

 3. **Finalizing Setup**: After updating the configuration, save your changes and reboot the board in `Configurator` mode.